Vermeer 's Painting in the Context of the Dutch Golden Age of Painting

-Dutch terminology used in the 17th century to describe existing categories of paintings differs from those used by art historian use today.
-Whereas we now tend to think of 17th-century Dutch art in terms of areas of specializations such as genre, portraiture, landscape and istoria (history painting), contemporary Dutchmen adopted more specific categories.
+Dutch terminology used in the seventeenth century to describe existing categories of paintings differs from those used by art historian use today.
+Whereas we now tend to think of seventeenth-century Dutch art in terms of areas of specializations such as genre, portraiture, landscape and istoria (history painting), contemporary Dutchmen adopted more specific categories.
 Some categories were broken down into myriad subcategories.
-One might choose from a unassuming breakfast still life "ontbijtje" or amore ostentatious "banquet" still lifes, or "banketje pronkstileven."
+One might choose from an unassuming breakfast still life "ontbijtje" or amore ostentatious "banquet" still lifes, or "banketje pronkstileven."

 Prices were generally low since competition was fierce.
 In order to survive, each painter had to secure himself a particular style to differentiate his work from others already available.
 Since it took a very long time to become proficient in any category, painters usually specialized in one area only repeating the same motif until it continued to attract buyers.

 Many painters depended on secondary sources of income to survive.
 Vermeer himself was not able to support his ever-growing family with his painting but depended on the generosity of his well-to-do mother-in-law and the sales of paintings of his colleagues he kept on spec in his home.